-This data demonstrates the utilisation of committed supports by the year they were expected to be provided at 31 December 2018 and 30 June 2019.
+This data demonstrates the utilisation of committed supports by the year they were expected to be provided as at 31 March 2019 and 30 June 2019.

 As there is a lag between when support is provided and when it is paid, the utilisation in 2018-19 will increase.